 - Speech and Language interventions

 - Precision Teaching

 - Occupational Therapy

-- Phonics catch up
+- Read, Write Inc. Phonics catch up

 - Maths catch up

-- Reading Recovery
+- Reading catch up

 - Narrative Therapy

 - Social Skills groups

-- Emotional Literacy Support
+Emotional Literacy Support

 This is not an exhaustive list and placement on the SEND register does not guarantee some or all of these interventions will be appropriate for an individual child.